Hi one and all

 You might also have a look to see if any of my upcoming solo gigs are within striking distance - it's always a lovely surprise to recognise people in the audience whom I've met before on a different occasion.

-On the recording front, the band's last album Roll On is continuing to get great reviews, Radio 2 plays and is selling well at venues and on line - added to that Doug Morter, known to all, is about to release a long overdue solo CD which we'll have with us at gigs in the Autumn.
+On the recording front, the band's last album Roll On is continuing to get great reviews, Radio 2 plays and is selling well at venues and on line - added to that Doug Morter, known to all, has now released a long overdue solo CD called Mama's Boy which we'll have with us at gigs in the Autumn.

-Meanwhile, I'm delighted to say that at long last my follow up to the solo CD Falling More Slowly is now available.
+Meanwhile, my own follow up to the solo CD Falling More Slowly is now available.
 It's called In Sunlight and in Shadow and effectively doubles my solo CD collection to two – the last being released six years ago and now sold out.

 This latest recording features original songs as well as a couple of traditional tunes and covers - thirteen in all, and like the first CD each song is preceded by a short instrumental tune, this time drawn from the National Song Book of 1908.
 Also included is a 24 page booklet containing the lyrics and background notes to each song as well as information and photos; another advantage of CDs over streaming.